 'Bee-R' ITU Formula SAE Car's Mechanical Design

 ITU Formula SAE Team, which is Turkey's first Formula SAE Team, was founded in 2006.
 Our target was to take the initiative to start Formula SAE in Turkey and produce a car for the 2007 Formula SAE Italy event.
-However, due to the difficulties of making the university's and also the country’s first Formula SAE car, the efforts failed to design a producible one.
-In October 2007, remaining members of the team, mostly consisting of second year students and two M.Sc. students, started to work on a new design.
+However, due to the difficulties of making the university's and also the country's first Formula SAE car, the efforts failed to design a producible one.
+In October 2007, the remaining members of the team, mostly consisting of second-year students and two M.Sc. students, started to work on a new design.

 MEKAR Grand Cooperative Driving Challenge Vehicle's Automatic Brake & Gas System Design

-I took as a student researcher part in a research project between Dr.-Ing. h.c.
+I took part as a student researcher in a research project between Dr.-Ing. h.c.
 F. Porsche AG and KIT - Institute of Vehicle System Technology.
 The goal of this project was to estimate the unknown driving resistance parameters by the use of online filters.

 Gearbox and Coupling Design